Who can use this feature?

 Once you have authenticated with SAP, you will be prompted to map demographic fields you would like to import into Culture Amp.

-While the table above provides the most common, out-of-the-box fields, setting up and troubleshooting the SAP SuccessFactors API often requires a detailed understanding of the system's data structure.
+While the table below provides the most common, out-of-the-box fields, setting up and troubleshooting the SAP SuccessFactors API often requires a detailed understanding of the system's data structure.

 The table below is intended for your technical SAP administrator.
-It provides the essential technical names: the Merge Common Model Field and the Primary SAP SF API Endpoint used to source the default demographic data.
+It provides the essential technical names and primary SAP SF API Endpoint used to source the default and core demographic data.
 This information is important when verifying the specific object read-access permissions required for the connection.

 Note: Do not manually map the fields below unless instructed by a specialist.
 If the data for these core fields is not pulling correctly, reply with "Ask a Person" in a Support Conversation for a back-end custom mapping solution.